 - Try to see your dentist within the same day.

 A tooth abscess (AKA pulpal abscess) means your tooth tissue is infected and dead, or dying, and requires a root canal.
 Since these abscesses are not normally visible, they require a dental exam and x-ray to diagnose.
 Symptoms often include hot and cold tooth sensitivity; severe pain when chewing; pain from moving; or spontaneous pain.
-To avoid further agonizing pain, facial swelling, the spread of infection, and further complications, see your emergency dentist in Kanata immediately.
+To avoid further agonizing pain, facial swelling, the spread of infection, and further complications, see your emergency dentist right away.

 Chewing or Biting Pain